torvalds/linux/Documentation/powerpc/pci_iov_resource_on_powernv.rst

 		Figure 1.1 Map VF(n) BAR space + extra

-  Allocating the extra space ensures that the entire M64 window will be assigned to this one SR-IOV device and none of the space will be available for other devices.
+  Allocating the extra space ensures that the entire M64 window will be assigned to this one SR-IOV device and yesne of the space will be available for other devices.
 Note that this only expands the space reserved in software; there are still only total_VFs VFs, and they only respond to segments [0, total_VFs - 1].
-There's nothing in hardware that responds to segments [total_VFs, 255].
+There's yesthing in hardware that responds to segments [total_VFs, 255].

 4. Implications for the Generic PCI Code